 Exploring what's a must have and what's nice to have.

-To comply with ISO 27001:2022, organisations must provide evidence of several mandatory documents.
-These documents are named in the various clauses and are not avoidable.
+To comply with ISO 27001:2022, organisations must provide evidence of a number of mandatory documents, but the standard isn't very helpful in pointing these out succinctly, which is where the list below can help.
+The documents are named in the various clauses and controls must be in place.
 You will need to be able to put your hands on copies of any of these documents as part of an audit and evidence that they are up to date and communicated.

 However, the Statement of Applicability lays out so many controls that you need to ask yourself how you will address them, if not by creating additional supporting documentation.